Parallel-NetCDF/PnetCDF/sneak_peek.md

     https://lists.gnu.org/archive/html/bug-automake/2015-04/msg00000.html
     PnetCDF users are recommended to run configure under other shells.
   + For put and get APIs when buftype is MPI_DATATYPE_NULL, bufcount is ignored.
-This is not implemented correctly for blocking put and get APIs.
+This is not implemented correctly in blocking put and get APIs.
     See bug fix committed on Aug.
 25, 2018.
   + ncmpidiff -- when comparing two files that contain record variables but no record has been written.
 See bug fix committed on Aug.
 25, 2018.